mypreview/Conj/docs/creating-sale-countdown.md

 # Creating Sale Countdown

-This feature lets you to promote your sale campaigns by displaying a countdown box with the product on sale.
+This feature let’s you to promote your sale campaigns by displaying a countdown box with the product on sale.

 ## Scheduling A Sale